jasonrudolph/one-rep-max/README.md

 subset of the steps described in the wiki, but this is all you need for evaluating *ClojureScript* code from within Vim.)

+# TODO

+* Support navigation with the browser's "back" button.
+See:
+  [one.sample.history][history-management].

 # Credits

 * Thanks to @brentonashworth and others at @relevance for ClojureScript